electron-userland/electron-builder/docs/Options.md

 | Name | Description
 | --- | ---
-| identity | <a name="MasBuildOptions-identity"></a>The name of certificate to use when signing.
-Consider using environment variables [CSC_INSTALLER_LINK or CSC_INSTALLER_NAME](https://github.com/electron-userland/electron-builder/wiki/Code-Signing).
 | entitlements | <a name="MasBuildOptions-entitlements"></a><p>The path to entitlements file for signing the app. <code>build/mas.entitlements</code> will be used if exists (it is a recommended way to set).
 Otherwise [default](https://github.com/electron-userland/electron-osx-sign/blob/master/default.mas.entitlements).</p>
 | entitlementsInherit | <a name="MasBuildOptions-entitlementsInherit"></a><p>The path to child entitlements which inherit the security settings for signing frameworks and bundles of a distribution. <code>build/mas.inherit.entitlements</code> will be used if exists (it is a recommended way to set).
 Otherwise [default](https://github.com/electron-userland/electron-osx-sign/blob/master/default.mas.inherit.entitlements).</p>